Dynamic Approximate Maximum Independent Set on Massive Graphs: Conclusion

 \section{Conclusion}

-In this paper, we developed a swap-based update framework for efficiently maintaining approximate maximum independent sets over dynamic graphs and make a deep analysis on the performance ratio achieved by it.
-We also gave out the lower bound of the approximation ratio achieved by the algorithms based on swap operations, which indicates the limit of this methodology.
-Following the framework, we designed a dynamic $(\frac{\Delta}{2} + 1)$-approximation algorithm based on one-swap vertex.
-Notice that this is the first dynamic approximation algorithm for the maximum independent set problem over dynamic graphs.
-To further improve the quality of the solution, we proposed a much more effective algorithm based on two-swap vertex set.
-Extensive empirical studies demonstrate that all our algorithms maintain much larger independent sets while having less running time with the increasing of the amount of update operations.
+In this paper, we develop a framework that efficiently maintains a $k$-maximal independent set over dynamic graphs.
+We prove that the maintained result is a $(\frac{\Delta}{2} + 1)$-approximate MaxIS in general graphs and a constant-factor approximate MaxIS in power-law bounded graphs with parameters $\delta = 1$ and $\beta > 2$, which is quite common in real-world networks.
+To the best of our knowledge, this is the first work that maintains an approximate MaxIS with non-trivial theoretical accuracy guarantee.
+We also give out the lower bound on the approximation ratio achieved by all swap-based algorithms for the MaxIS problem, which indicates the limitation of this methodology.
+Following the framework, we instantiate a linear-time dynamic approximation algorithm that maintains an 1-maximal independent set, and a expected near-linear-time dynamic approximation algorithm that maintains a 2-maximal independent set.
+Extensive empirical studies demonstrate that the proposed algorithms maintain much larger independent sets while having less running time as the number of update operations increases.
 For future directions, there are two possible ways.
-On the one hand, it is possible to utilize other structural information to achieve a better approximation ratio; on the other hand, applying perturbation to the framework may break the worst case sometimes, which may further improve the solution quality in practice.
+On the one hand, a better approximation ratio may be achieved by utilizing other structural information; on the other hand, applying other optimization strategies to the framework may break the worst case sometimes, which may further improve the quality of the solution in practice.